We're the UK's leading bowel cancer charity

 Anal cancer

-Anal cancer is a rare disease, affecting over 1,400 people a year in the UK.
-It is more common in women than in men.
+Anal cancer is a rare disease, affecting around 1,600 people a year in the UK.
+It's more common in women than in men.

 We don’t know what causes most anal cancers, but several factors may increase your risk of developing the disease.

-You are more at risk of getting anal cancer if you have one or more of the following risk factors:
+You are more at risk of getting anal cancer if you have one or more of the following risk factors.
+This doesn’t mean that you will definitely get anal cancer.
+Equally, if you don’t have any risk factors, it doesn’t mean you can’t get anal cancer.

-• A history of cervical or vaginal cancer, or abnormal cells of the cervix, likely to be linked with HPV or smoking.
+• A history of cervical or vaginal cancer, or abnormal cells of the cervix

-• A lowered immune response as a result of another condition or treatment for other illnesses which suppress your immune system, such as HIV, or following organ transplantation.
+• Having a lowered immune response because of another condition or treatment for other illnesses, such as HIV or following an organ transplant

 PIF TICK logo with the words Trusted Information Creator and Patient Information Forum.
 There is a blue rectangular border with a big green tick.